MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/how-conversation-ai-get-started.md

 ---
 title: Teams AI core capabilities
-description: In this article, learn how to create an app using Teams conversational IA and it's capabilities. ms.localizationpriority: medium ms.topic: overview ms.author: surbhigupta
+description: In this article, learn how to create an app using Teams conversational IA and its capabilities. ms.localizationpriority: medium ms.topic: overview ms.author: surbhigupta